August 14 – 21 // Plymouth, MA

 During Early Music Week at Pinewoods.

-The second morning period will be left free so that members of Accademia may enjoy the English country dance classes that help to make CDSS Early Music Week at Pinewoods unique among summer workshops.
+The second morning period is left free so that members of Advanced Ensemble Intensive may enjoy the English country dance classes that help to make CDSS Early Music Week at Pinewoods unique among summer workshops.
+During the second afternoon period, participants may continue to work independently or may join the All-Camp Collegium.
 All are encouraged to dance every evening with the rest of the camp participants.

 All classes with viols will be held in enclosed spaces to minimize the effects of the inevitable humidity of our pond-side setting.

-The Accademia program will be led by Sarah Mead, Lisa Terry, Héloïse Degrugillier, and Michael Barrett.
+The Advanced Ensemble Intensive program will be led by Francie Fitch, Lisa Terry, and Emily O’Brien.

 Lisa Terry (viola da gamba, violoncello) practices, performs and teaches viola da gamba and violoncello in New York City, where she is a member of Parthenia and the Dryden Ensemble (Princeton).
 Lisa is principal cellist and viol soloist with Tempesta di Mare, Philadelphia’s baroque orchestra, and she serves the Viola da Gamba Society of America as President.
 Lisa teaches viola da gamba and cello privately in New York and at workshops around the country, with expertise in technique analysis and discovery; baroque viol solo repertoire; lyra viol; and ensemble coaching (especially ‘how to work well as a chamber ensemble’).
 She was a founding member of ARTEK, and has performed with the New York Philharmonic, New York City Opera, Juilliard Opera Orchestra, Opera Lafayette, Orchestra of St. Luke’s, Winter Park Bach Festival, Bethlehem Bach Festival, Concert Royal, New York Collegium, American Classical Orchestra, Four Nations Ensemble, Santa Fe Pro Musica and Chicago Opera Theatre.